hotosm/underpass/README.md

 ### Python API

-Use the Python example for download and analyze Changeset:
+Use the Python example for download and analyze a Changeset:

 ```sh
 docker exec -w /code/util/python/examples -t underpass \
 python validation.py -u https://www.openstreetmap.org/api/0.6/changeset/133637588/download -c place
 ```

-## Get involved
+## Get involved!

 We invite software designers and developers to contribute to the project, there are several issues where we need help, some of them are: